How to Charge Solar Lights Without Sun?

 - You can easily charge your batteries using a regular charger.
 Just make sure the charger matches the voltage and current specification of the battery

-- Some solar lights come with a dual charge option which allows you to charge your lights using both: USB cable and solar panel
+- Some indoor solar lights come with a dual charge option which allows you to charge your lights using both: USB cable and solar panel

 Related Article: Can Solar Lights Charge in Shade?